edasaruhan/FTL_Ethiopia_ML2_Gr3/README.md

    ```
 4. Provide inputs when prompted:

    - Place your pre-trained model disease_detector_v1.h5 inside a model/ directory in the project root.
    - Place your class_indices.json file in the project root.

 5. Results:
 The app will display the extracted DOM content and parsed results based on your description.

-## ✨ **Demo**
+### ✨ **Demo**
 ![Disease Prediction Demo](https://raw.githubusercontent.com/edasaruhan/FTL_Ethiopia_ML2_Gr3/main/demo/disease_prediction%202.PNG)

 ## 🚀**How It Works**

-1 Upload Image 🖼️: Just drop your image into the app.
+1. Upload Image 🖼️: Just drop your image into the app.
-Magic Prep ✨: We clean it up—resize, reshape, and get it ready for the model.
+2. Magic Prep ✨: Clean it up—resize, reshape, and get it ready for the model.
-Predict! 🤔: Our model takes a look and guesses what it is.
+3. Predict! 🤔: The model takes a look and guesses what it is.
-See Results! ✅: We show you the answer!
+4. See Results! ✅: App Shows you the answer!

-#### **Constributors:**
+#### **Project Constributors:**
 ```python
 - Abenezer Tesfaye
 - Shewanek Zewdu